yezkez10/tp/docs/DeveloperGuide.md

     4. Other incorrect view commands to try: `view`, `view /on x`, `...` (where x is past date)<br>
        Expected: Similar to previous.

+### Adding a Doctor
+3. Adding a Doctor to the `Doctor` List.

+   1. Prerequisites: Make sure to have the Doctor List Panel on the screen by clicking the Doctors Tab.

+   2. Test case: `add_doctor /n Dr Lee /p 91236789 /e lee@gmail.com /g M /age 30 /a Prince Gearge Park ` <br>
+      Expected: The Doctor will show in the Doctor List in the order of first added to last added.
+Success message will be shown in the output display.

+   3. Test case: `add_doctor`
+      Expected: No Doctor will be added and a error message will be shown at the output display.

+   4. Other incorrect add_doctor commands to try: `add_doctor /n John `, `add_doctor /age 100 `, `...` (where you are missing one of the syntax)<br>
+      Expected: Similar to previous.

+### Deleting a Doctor

+4. Deleting a doctor from `Doctor` list

+    1. Prerequisites: List all doctors by clicking on the Doctors tab.
+At least 1 doctor in the list.
+Use `add_doctor` to add a doctor into the list.

+    2. Test case: `delete_doctor 1`<br>
+       Expected: First doctor is deleted from the list.
+Details of the deleted doctor is shown in the output display.

+    3. Test case: `delete_doctor INDEX` (where INDEX is larger than the number of doctors in the list)<br>
+       Expected: No doctor is deleted.
+Error message `The doctor index provided is invalid` will be shown in the output display.

+    4. Test case: `delete_doctor 0`<br>
+       Expected: No doctor is deleted.
+Error details shown in the output display.

+    5. Other incorrect delete commands to try: `delete_doctor`, `delete_doctor x`, `...` (where x is not a positive integer)<br>
+       Expected: Similar to previous.

+### Deleting an Appointment

+5. Deleting an appointment from `Appointment` list

+    1. Prerequisites: List all appointments by clicking on the Appointments tab and use the `list_appt` command.
+At least 1 appointment in the list.
+Use `appt` to add an appointment into the list.

+    2. Test case: `delete_appt 1`<br>
+       Expected: First appointment is deleted from the list.
+Details of the deleted appointment is shown in the output display.

+    3. Test case: `delete_appt INDEX` (where INDEX is larger than the number of appointments in the list)<br>
+       Expected: No appointment is deleted.
+Error message `The appointment index provided is invalid` will be shown in the output display.

+    4. Test case: `delete_appt 0`<br>
+       Expected: No appointment is deleted.
+Error details shown in the output display.

+    5. Other incorrect delete commands to try: `delete_appt`, `delete_appt x`, `...` (where x is not a positive integer)<br>
+       Expected: Similar to previous.

 ### Saving data